dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 usethis::use_version()
 ```

+If you are unsure what kind of version to increment, have a look through [lifecycle's guidance on release types](https://r-pkgs.org/lifecycle.html#sec-lifecycle-release-type).

 Once you've incremented the version number, it'll offer to perform a commit on your behalf.
 As this happens it will add an update to `NEWS.md`, which acts as the changelog for the package.
 Make sure this is updated correctly and then push to GitHub.

 Once the version has been updated and pushed, create a new GitHub release version.